 Awe-inspiring 3D printers that will reshape construction

-Right form the beginning I asked myself: how are they going to build big buildings, with hundred of flats?
+Right from the beginning, I asked myself: how are they going to build big buildings with hundred of flats?
 How are they going to achieve that?
 The CountourCrafting guys have created the model of a 3D printer capable of building even that!
 And something that really surprised me was some sort of a 3D printer that was capable of climbing as soon as he finished printing a level!

 Sounds great on paper, but in reality…

 Behrokh Khosnevis says that this technology will prove to be far more secure and safe than current construction methods are.
-He says that 10,000 workers die per year in USA alone and 400,000 more get injured during construction.
+He says that 10,000 workers die per year in the USA alone, and 400,000 more get injured during construction.
 3D construction printers would eliminate that and also decrease a lot the time needed to build a house.
-But there are a few drawbacks that we can’t ignore, especially not in this moment.
+But there are a few drawbacks that we can’t ignore, especially not at this moment.

 People were afraid that they were going to lose their jobs because technological devices were there to take tasks from humans.
-But we look behind and we can clearly see that humanity found a place for everybody.
+But we look behind, and we can clearly see that humanity has found a place for everybody.
 So, this would be an issue for the moment, but I can imagine that by 2050 or so, 3D printed homes will not be just a “cool concept” but rather something ordinary.
-The appearance of the Web didn’t kill jobs, it changed the world; 3D printing won’t kill construction, it will reshape it.
+The appearance of the Web didn’t kill jobs, and it changed the world; 3D printing won’t kill construction; it will reshape it.

 A brave new world

-This technology is so exciting that I want to be able to be a part of it, I want to see 3D printed houses around me and people living in them.
-I want to see huge 3D printers outside towns, building from the ground homes for everybody.
+This technology is so exciting that I want to be able to be a part of it.
+I want to see 3D-printed houses around me and the people living in them.
+I want to see huge 3D printers outside towns, building from-the-ground homes for everybody.
 And I get even more hotheaded when I start imagining that we could use this technology to build houses on other planets, starting with the Moon, for example!
 We live in exciting times.